Slashing Singing Scissorhands.

 In a surprising turn of fortune, the more Mrs. Lovett grinds and bakes Sweeney’s unfortunate customers into her meat pies, the more successful the pie shop becomes.
 Still, her grinding machine could do a better job, as their young apprentice finds fingers and feet aplenty garnishing the upper crust of his pastry.
 Nonetheless, I must admit that seeing the grand meat pie again (a novelty food indigenous to British and Australian shores) made me hanker for one, no matter what flesh was ground into it!

-It was pleasantly surprising to see that Burton never stayed his hand when it came to brutality.
+It is pleasantly surprising to see that Burton never stays his hand when it comes to brutality.
 SWEENEY earns its R rating decisively, with many a spurting carotid being accompanied by joyous song.
 All set in visual tones cartoonishly gloomy (production design by Dante Ferretti), unnaturally leached of all color except blood-red, with ornately gutter set design (by Francesca Lo Schiavo) and churling cinematography (by DP, Dariusz Wolski) impeccably screaming Burton’s auteur hand.